 This group is for undergraduates and graduates enrolled and pursuing a degree in commerce, economics, or business administration.
-Its purposed is to further the individual welfare of its members, and to foster scientific research in the fields of commerce, accounts, and finance.
+Its purpose is to further the individual welfare of its members and to foster scientific research in the fields of commerce, accounts, and finance.

 This organization is for members who have declared a concentration in accounting and have completed at least four semesters of accounting study.
 Its purpose is to help students better understand the professional requirements, laws, rules, and regulations governing the practice of accounting for the protection of our future employers and clients of ourselves as representatives of the profession.

 Beta Gamma Sigma | Faculty Advisor: Dr. Wanda Fennell

 This organization seeks to encourage and reward scholarship and accomplishment among students of business and administration, to promote the advancement of education in the art and science of business, and to foster integrity in the conduct of business activities.

 Business Student Advisory Council | Advisors: Dr. Faye Gilbert & Amy Yeend

 This group is composed of representatives of each of the CoB student groups and departmental areas.
 It serves in an advisory group to the dean, hosting the annual awards banquet each spring.
 Its members also serve as an ambassador group from the College of Business.